MP for Cardiff South and Penarth

 Minister of State (Foreign, Commonwealth and Development Office)

-“A loyal Labour MP with a ministerial role who has occasionally rebelled on end‑of‑life legislation.”
+“A loyal, internationally focused Labour minister who has occasionally rebelled on end‑of‑life amendments.”

-Stephen Doughty is the Labour and Co-operative MP for Cardiff South and Penarth and has served as Minister of State for the Foreign, Commonwealth and Development Office since July 2024.
-Elected in 2012, he has held various opposition roles focusing on foreign affairs and international development and has appeared on committees including Home Affairs and International Development.
+Stephen Doughty is the Labour and Co‑operative MP for Cardiff South and Penarth, first elected in 2012.
+He currently serves as a Minister of State for the Foreign, Commonwealth and Development Office, and has previously held shadow roles in foreign affairs and international development as well as multiple committee assignments focusing on international issues.

 Generated 21 February 2026